magomimmo/modern-cljs/doc/tutorial-13.md

            " passed the formal validation, but we still have to authenticate you")))
 ```

-As usual we had to add the newly created namespace in the namespace
+As usual, we had to add the newly created namespace in the namespace
 declaration for using the `email-domain-errors` validator inside the
 `authenticate-user` function.